 The IRS requires all taxpayers e-filing to include an electronic signature.
 The only other option is to paper-file your return.

 Your electronic signature verifies your identity and authorizes your information.
 You must provide one of the following:

-See AGI, Self Select PIN, and Electronic Signature for more information and answers to common questions.
+See AGI, Self-Select PIN, and Electronic Authentication for more information and answers to common questions.

 If you see that screen, your return has been received by TaxAct and transmitted to the IRS.
 That doesn't mean your return was accepted by the IRS.
 You must still monitor the status of your return

 If you don't see a screen indicating that filing has been successful, your return has not been transmitted to the IRS.
-Click Filing again and repeat the e-file steps.
+Click Filing on the left again to repeat the e-file steps.